 Learning outcomes of the course unit

-The student will learn and understand deeply the economic, social, institutional, political and cultural processes that drive to European Union economy foundation.
+The student will learn and understand the economic, social, cultural, institutional and political- regulatory processes that characterize the European integration process.

 b) Ability to use knowledge and comprehension

-The student will use the studied issues to understand the complexity of the current relations between National States and UE.
+The student will use the studied issues to understand the community processes complexity, also with regard to the other disciplines.

 c) Judgment autonomy

 The student will be able to evaluate the community processes and develop a critical analysis of the powerful factors that characterize their evolution.

 The student will get a lexical and conceptual property essential for the education and the communication of a specialist student in Political Sciences.

 The student will try out an innovative didactic method based on group work.

 Why the European states have decided to constitute a political and monetary union?
 What have been the historical (political, cultural, and economic) dynamics that in the long run have characterized the process of European integration?